-I named my article series ’Creating a virtual space’, and I will introduce my readers to what spacial designing in the virtual world is like through each article.
+In this article series, titled ‘Creating a Virtual Space’, I will introduce readers to what spatial designing in the virtual world is like.

-I hope you will follow me as I introduce how to create new world scenes with STYLY.
+I hope you will follow along as I introduce how to create new world scenes with STYLY.

 - 1 Sample